lmckeen/Hedgehog.js/README.md

 </p>
 <h1>Hedgehog.js</h1>

-A group of hedgehogs is called an Array, But this allows you to use the word Hedgehog instead of Array in your Javascript
+A group of Hedgehogs is called an Array, But this allows you to use the word Hedgehog instead of Array in your Javascript

 **Example**